vibssh/webpackboilerplate/README.md

   * To Run the Project in Development mode and watch the files for change
     * `yarn dev`
   * To build the Project for production
-    * `yarn prod` - [This will create a 'dist' folder deploy that to the production environment when you are ready]
+    * `yarn build` - [This will create a 'dist' folder deploy that to the production environment when you are ready]

 * Living Styleguide
   * Living styleguide uses kss-3.0 to generate styles as you compile your sass files